 In yesterday’s post, guest curator Michael Fitzgerald wrote about the storytelling power behind “The Wronged Man,” a 2004 GQ piece by National Magazine Award winner Andrew Corsello.
-Fitzgerald, a Massachusetts-based business and technology writer and former Nieman Fellow, caught up with Corsello by phone recently, to talk about the story.
+Fitzgerald, a Massachusetts-based business and technology writer and 2011 Nieman Fellow, caught up with Corsello by phone recently, to talk about the story.
 Here’s part of their conversation, edited lightly for space and clarity and for the regretful omission of one artfully graphic suggestion for what should be done with, or to, Strunk and White’s collective arse.

 Fitzgerald: How did you decide to do this story?